St. Vincent warns of volcanic eruption, orders evacuations

 Gonsalves added that he highly recommends those who opt to go to a shelter in St. Vincent and the Grenadines, an island chain of more than 100,000 people, be vaccinated.

+Emergency management teams have been going out to communities in the red zone and providing transportation to safer locations, including prearranged shelters, according to Joseph.

+“They know who doesn’t have transportation because all of this has been canvassed before,” she said, adding that those who board the cruise ship would not be taken elsewhere but would remain there for an unspecified period of time.

-Officials said the dome of the volcano located on the island’s northern region could be seen glowing by nightfall.
-The alert issued Wednesday evening follows days of seismic activity around La Soufriere.
+Government officials tweeted that the dome of the volcano located on the island’s northern region could be seen glowing by nightfall.
+The alert issued Wednesday follows days of seismic activity around La Soufriere.

 The volcano last erupted in 1979, and a previous eruption in 1902 killed some 1,600 people.